PAPERZILLA

 Scenario

-A lab, startup, or technical team needs to know which papers matter this week and why.
+A lab, startup, or technical team needs to know which papers, datasets, software releases, or patents matter this week and why.

 Create projects for each research area, product direction, disease area, or technology watchlist.
-Paperzilla collects the relevant papers, ranks them, explains matches, and stores digest issues.
+Paperzilla collects relevant papers and related research data, ranks them, explains matches, and stores digest issues.
 A person or agent can then turn the feed into a weekly memo, journal club shortlist, strategy note, or team update.

 Key features